Davidobot/BetterJoy/README.md

   * Determines whether or not the program will expose detected controllers as Xbox 360 controllers

 # Problems
+__Controller is not recognised after using the program__ Before uninstalling the drivers, navigate to http://localhost:26762/ and remove all the devices from the "Currently affected devices" list and then restart your computer.

 __Make sure you installed the drivers!!__

 If the controller does not work after restarting the exe too many times - shut down the exe, disconnect your pro controller and connect it again.